Manga Effects Every Artist Should Know!

 Sparkles & Light Effects

-You can draw the sparkles manually or you can easily find a variety of effect brushes in Clip Studio Assets.
+You can manually draw the sparkles using techniques like cross-hatching, stippling, or even erasing the screentones, but now you can easily download and find a variety of effect brushes in Clip Studio Assets.
 Here are the brushes I used for this effect!

 Afterword